Maduro Cigars and Blending Tobacco

 - Flavor Profile: Dominant notes of dark chocolate, espresso, and molasses.

-- Burn Rate: Generally slower than thinner leaves, such as those found in our Connecticut wrapper cigar collection.
+- Burn Rate: Generally slower than thinner leaves, such as those found in our Connecticut wrapper cigar collection, due to higher sugar and oil density.

 Comparing Maduro to Other Tobacco Types